-Action/Date Person(s) Responsible Task/Date Cost and Funding Source (Itemize for Each Source) By 4/2017, all students will have reviewed their previous year's scores.
-Administration, Teachers, Counselor Assigned teachers will review scores with students and students will set improvement goals for themselves.
-None By 6/2017, we will hold an incentive assembly to recognize student improvement.
+Action/Date Person(s) Responsible Task/Date Cost and Funding Source (Itemize for Each Source) By 4/2018, all students will have reviewed their previous year's scores.
+Administration, Teachers, Counselor Assigned junior high teachers will review scores with students and students will set improvement goals for themselves.
+Junior teachers will inform students of the importance of their performance on the SBAC/EAP None tests and set goals for individual performance.
+By 9/2018, we will hold an incentive assembly to recognize student improvement.
 Administration, Teachers, Student Council Compare scores from previous years to determine improvement.
 Student Funds and Boosters